+Absolutely remarkable graphics, animations, and sound quality

 But that was it.
 That was my only bug outside of sound hitching issues that would correct themselves with the re-installed version.
 But how does a game become so well crafted with such a bad bug?
 Who knows, but I’ve heard worse from my PC friends whom have said they’ve been running into some frequented trouble with AMD hardware (we will visit a PC version later on for a review with the PC hardware).

 But how do you go through a review and not talk about gameplay?
-Sure I’ve appraised the games elegance, but I’ve not talked about its gameplay what-so-ever, even almost 1,500 words in.
+Sure I’ve appraised the elegance of the game, but I’ve not talked about its gameplay what-so-ever, even almost 1,500 words in.
 Wolfenstein II: The New Colossus has undoubtedly taken some notes from id Software’s smash-hit DOOM (2016), which was appraised for its graphics, its gameplay, and its artistic appeal.
-Unlike DOOM however, Wolfenstein II stumbles a bit.
+Unlike DOOM, however, Wolfenstein II stumbles a bit.

 Even then, guards are quick to notice you, they are quick to sound the alarms, and their forces are even quicker to overwhelm you and take your health down to lethal numbers.
 The games pacing struggles here, so-much-so that it’s almost unforgiving in many ways.
 I’ve put a solid 23:12:19 into the game on a single playthrough on “I Am Death Incarnate”.
 I won’t lie, it’s not meant to be easy, but the oddness comes from the fact I didn’t struggle this bad in the previous title, nor did I struggle with the “Nightmare” difficulty in DOOM.

 In this one, I found myself struggling with the titles quick enemy responses, high-damage, and large level designs that supported both corridor shoot-outs and arena style rooms.
 The downside?
-There’s fewer arenas than there was corridors, but this doesn’t mean the level design suffered in any way.
+There are fewer arenas than there were corridors, but this doesn’t mean the level design suffered in any way.
 They all were unique, they all had different approaches to them, and they all allowed you to find your own choke points if you could make it to them.

 I think in part, it’s because I’ve had my hand held by DOOM and its ‘Glory Kill’ system or perhaps The Evil Within 2’s carefully created crafting system that held my hand in some ways.
 However, what the game does do to offset these minor annoyances: perks.
 Just like before, Perks have returned, and this time around, they don’t require you to sit down and dig through a menu to find out what you need to do.
 They tell you what to do as you just play the game.
 Some of them include throwing a hatchet and killing an enemy.
 Doing so allows you to play in a stealth-like manner.
 Another one includes getting headshots or even dual-wielding as much as needed.

 Then you have the Battle Walker, which reminds me of the walkers from Dishonored.
-This contraption allows you to cross over high walls by double tapping the jump button, but you also gt nice things such as quick draw, adrenaline and stamina.
+This contraption allows you to cross over high walls by double tapping the jump button, but you also get nice things such as quick draw, adrenaline, and stamina.
 Adrenaline allows you to heal up by killing an enemy, and the others do just as they suggest.
-Luckily, even if the gunplay in Wolfenstein II: The New Colossus does get boring, there’s ways for you to shy away from that issue.
+Luckily, even if the gunplay in Wolfenstein II: The New Colossus does get boring, there are ways for you to shy away from that issue.
 Combat isn’t what you would expect, and there are quite a few different approaches to take.

 Even if it does wear on you, Wolfenstein II does offer some side activities if you decide to venture around your home base.
-In the bar, you can play Wolfstone 2 a in-game spin-off of Wolfenstein 3D where BJ Blazkowicz is the main antagonist and you are playing as a German soldier seeking to take him down.
-It’s classic gameplay translates well into the modern era.
-It allows you to enjoy a new look on a classic game and explore it in its entirety (all the episodes are there too).
+In the bar, you can play Wolfstone 2 an in-game spin-off of Wolfenstein 3D where BJ Blazkowicz is the main antagonist and you are playing as a German soldier seeking to take him down.
+Its classic gameplay translates well into the modern era.
+It allows you to enjoy a new look at a classic game and explore it in its entirety (all the episodes are there too).

 Sure, there is a season pass, and surely I’ll step up, buy it, and review the content that comes with it, but this is simply a testament to what an award winning game should be.
 It breaks the current trend in the gaming industry and the team at Machine Games should be proud it does so without hesitation.
 Just like DOOM, Wolfenstein: The New Order/Old Blood, and The Evil Within franchise; Wolfenstein II: The New Colossus is a game that should be placed upon any fan of the FPS genres shelves.